elight/fdd/slides.md

 !NOTES
 * Kim
 * 5 regrets of the dying
-* Being true to yourself matters
+* Being true to yourself
 * Lost 2 years of my life
 * Damien Katz
-* Happy
-* Why wait?
 * Jump off that cliff